Khongchai/modular_customizable_dropdown/readme.md

 ## Features Summary

+1. Comes with three factory constructors, with which you will be able to trigger the dropdown when: a tap happens, the target widget is focused, or a callback is called.

-1. _Use DropdownAlignment to align it however you wish._ This should cover many common use cases already.
+2. _Use DropdownAlignment to align it however you wish._ This should cover many common use cases already.
    It's very similar to Flutter's alignment, take a look [here](https://github.com/Khongchai/modular_customizable_dropdown/blob/main/lib/classes_and_enums/dropdown_alignment.dart).

 _Note: Your width needs to be different from the target for the horizontal alignment to take effect (duh)._